I design tools

 - What I shipped

 - Unified native dashboard with lifecycle-based upgrade triggers.
 Instead of cold-pushing upsells, I intercepted users at natural friction points like storage full or new device added.
-Built the component library in Figma and handed off to 2 iOS + 2 Android engineers.
+Built the component library in Figma and handed off to 2 iOS plus 2 Android engineers.

 - Key decision